-- a.
-Gremlin age group.
-The length of a cross country race shall be approximately 2,000 meters. - b.
-Bantam and Midget age group The length of a cross country race shall be approximately 3,000 meter. - c.
-Youth and Intermediate age group The length of a cross country race shall be approximately 4,000 meter are recommended.
-The turf should be of a quality to promote safety and freedom from injury to the runners, keeping the following in mind:
+a.
+Gremlin age group. - The length of a cross country race shall be approximately 2,000 meters.

+b.
+Bantam and Midget age group - The length of a cross country race shall be approximately 3,000 meter. c.
+Youth and Intermediate age group - The length of a cross country race shall be approximately 4,000 meter.